 - Assemble the shallow dishes in the following order: flour, eggs, panko.

 - In a skillet, turn the heat on medium high and add a thin layer of vegetable oil to the pan, just enough to coat the bottom of the pan.

 - Take one of your chicken filets, dredge it in flour on both sides, then egg, then cover it in panko and shake off any excess.

 - Test the oil to see if it's hot by flicking some water in it.
 If it sizzles, you're good.

 - With tongs, put your breaded chicken in and cook on each side for about 3-4 minutes or until it's brown (don't burn it).

 - It shouldn't take long for the chicken to cook all the way through since they've been pounded out so thin.

-- Before you start on another fillet, I would clear out the skillet of straggling Panko crumbs.
+- Before you start on another filet, I would clear out the skillet of straggling panko crumbs.
 Just take a spatula and scrape them out.
-They'll burn if you keep them in there for your other fillets and your house will smell like disaster :)
+They'll burn if you keep them in there for your other filets and your house will smell like disaster :)

-- Repeat until all your chicken fillets are cooked, slice into length-long pieces and serve with white rice.
-You can top with teriyaki sauce or soy sauce.
+- Repeat until all your chicken filets are cooked, slice into length-long pieces and serve with white rice.
+Don't forget to top with katsu sauce!